North America Vacations

 Whitefish / Kalispell

-This morning we have time for one last hike in the Whitefish area.
+For our final adventure, we have time for one last hike in the Whitefish area.
+Ride the gondola up the mountain taking in picturesque views along the way.
+Once at the top, hike around the mountaintop covered in wildflowers and wild huckleberries.
+We ride back down the mountain before saying our final goodbyes.
 Transfer to either your Whitefish hotel or the Kalispell airport for your departure home.

 ** Trip itineraries are subject to change without notice due to road, weather and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures.